PowerDNS/weakforced/README.md

 ```
 This will build packages (`wforce`,`wforce-trackalert` and `wforce-debuginfo`) for the appropriate OS.
 You will need docker for the builder to work.

-Note that since the latest release (2.11), the built packages include an openresty luajit fork (`wforce-lua-dist`); this is because that fork
+Note that since the 2.12 release, the built packages include an openresty luajit fork (`wforce-lua-dist`); this is because that fork
 fixes issues in the main luajit library that wforce runs into under conditions of high load.
 The `wforce-lua-dist` package
 also contains some lua modules that have proved useful to wforce deployments over the years as well as luarocks to install
 new modules.